gooddata/gooddata-ui-sdk/docs/sdk-dev.md

     -   Do not test trivial stuff using complex mechanisms (e.g. testing that props are propagated using spies etc)
     -   If you find yourself doing complex stuff -> redesign the code under test so that it can be tested easier (extract function)
-    -   If you find yourself doing complex stuff and redesign is not possible and tests are crazy and flaxy -> don't do the component tests.
+    -   If you find yourself doing complex stuff and redesign is not possible and tests are crazy and flaky -> don't do the component tests.
 Do the end-to-end tests.
     -   Black-box testing